tsloughter/rebar3.org/content/en/docs/workflow.md

 ---
 title: "Workflow"
-excerpt: ""
 weight: 2
+description: >
+    Recommended steps and possible default configurations for various tasks.
 ---

-If you know the basic commands, have gone through [Getting Started](/docs/getting-started), [Basic Usage](/docs/basic-usage), and have a brief understanding of [Releases](/docs/releases), the next step is possibly to figure out a workflow for your project and your team.
+If you know the basic commands, have gone through [Getting Started](/docs/getting-started), [Basic Usage](/docs/basic-usage), and have a brief understanding of [Releases](/docs/deployment/releases), the next step is possibly to figure out a workflow for your project and your team.

 This section is a work in progress of various recommended steps and possible default configurations for various tasks in order to have a good experience with the Erlang toolchain.